-- Open adoption can also have challenges as the adopted child may feel torn between his two set of parents.
-More so, if the birth parents try to excessively bond with the child or begin to think that giving the child for adoption was a mistake .
+- Open adoption can also have challenges as the adopted child may feel torn between his two sets of parents.
+More so, the birth parents may try to excessively bond with the child, or begin to think that giving the child for adoption was a mistake .

 6. Cultural Challenges:

-- If your adopted child is from a different cultural background to your own, it can pose some challenges for the child and the adopted family.
+- If your adopted child is from a different cultural background to your own, it can pose some challenges for the child and your family.

 - This is often seen in cases of international adoptions.
 Your birth children may find it difficult to adjust to your adopted child’s ethnic background and vice versa.
 The adopted child may experience identity loss as he grows up.